MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 14. Click **Save and Close** to close the sitemap editor.

-15. You will see the assets for the entities that were added to the sitemap are now all in the application.
+15. You will see the assets for the Tables that were added to the sitemap are now all in the application.

 	‎![Application designer - screenshot](../L02/Static/Mod_02_Model_Driven_App_image39.png)

 16. Click **Save** to save the application.

 17. Click **Validate** to validate the changes done in the application.
 This will show some warnings.
-Feel free to review them, but we can ignore them, since we have not referenced a specific View and Form for the entities and this will display all the Views and Forms.
+Feel free to review them, but we can ignore them, since we have not referenced a specific View and Form for the Tables and this will display all the Views and Forms.

 18. Click **Publish** to publish the application and wait for the publishing to complete.